Wednesday, September 16, 2020

 Watch Station 19 TV Show - ABC.com

 This summer, I had the chance to catch several shows I'd missed out on.
-One of them happens to be ABC's Station 19, the spinoff to Grey's Anatomy.
+One is ABC's Station 19, the spinoff to Grey's Anatomy.
 Here are my thoughts on the first season.

 The series follows these groups of heroic Seattle Fire Station 19 firefighters dealing with the ups and downs of balancing personal life and professional life.

 I have only a few issues with the first season, including some of the stories.
-Don't get me wrong, I love the narrative, but some of the emergency/rescue stories have been pretty predictable.
+I love the narrative, but some emergency/rescue stories have been predictable.

 Take, for instance, "Shock to the System" at the beginning of the episode.
 We see a pregnant mother talking to her husband on the phone as she drives by the electronic company fixing the electrical wires in that neighborhood.
 While she's at the fire station, the group gets a call of an accident involving down but active power with the man in the car.
 Within minutes, you knew that he, who happens to be the husband, would die.